Eden Medina is Associate Professor of Informatics and Computing, Affiliated Associate Professor of Law, and Adjunct

 Medina's writings also use science and technology as a way to broaden

 understandings of Latin American history and the geography of

-technology, history of technology, and the social studies of science and
+geographies of technology, history of technology, and the social studies of science and

 Award: 2016 Amsterdamska Award from the European Society for the Study of Science and Technology (EASST) given to Beyond Imported Magic: Essays on Science, Technology and Society for "the most creative collaboration in an edited book in the broad field of science and technology studies."